skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Working_with_Multiple_Masking_Engines.md

-## Best Practice Guide & Example Architectures for Synchronizing
+## Best Practice Guide and Example Architectures for Synchronizing

 Engine synchronization provides a general and flexible way to move masking algorithms and objects necessary to run an identical job on